 Affordable education aside, the country is also home to some of the world’s top universities.

-This includes Technical University of Munich, Germany’s top university which is ranked 25th in the Times Higher Education World University Rankings 2020; meanwhile, RWTH Aachen University and Technical University of Berlin are Germany’s second and third best universities respectively.
+This includes LMU Munich, Germany’s top university which is ranked 32nd in the Times Higher Education World University Rankings 2022, while Technical University of Munich and Heidelberg University are Germany’s second and third best universities respectively.

 But which are the best cities in Germany for students?
 Here are some suggestions:

 Home to a legendary rave scene, some of the cheapest (and tastiest food in Western Europe) and a steadfast commitment to multiculturalism, Berlin is arguably the best city in Germany for foreigners.

 The city is ranked fifth in the QS Best Student Cities 2022 rankings.

 “Berlin’s growing appeal as an international study destination is also partly due to having a large number of courses in English, particularly at postgraduate level,” said QS.

 Frankfurt is famous for being one of Germany’s financial hubs, but this busy metropolis has more layers to it than meets the eye.

 The city is home to a smorgasbord of culture and beautiful landscapes that add to its character.
 For instance, you’ll find coffee houses, the childhood home of writer Johann Wolfgang von Goethe as well as skyscrapers dotting the city.